the-krafty-koder/tafsiri-ui/README.md

 # Description

-The website for the Tafsiri command line application.
+The web version for the Tafsiri command line application.
+View it here [Sytch](https://sytch.madebywayne.site)

 ## Tech